etnothomas/challenge/readme.md

 # Run the Project
 In the /challenge/src/app folder run the app.py file.
-This will start a single threaded flask application, with a sqlite3 backend.
+This will start a flask application, with a sqlite3 backend.

 Packages used (also in the requirements file):
 - sqlalchemy